Aboriginal and Torres Strait Islander visitors are kindly advised that this website includes images, sounds and names of people who have passed.

 Scrapbooks are distinct from other print collections because, unlike books and periodicals which are mass-produced, they are personally curated, one-of-a-kind items.
 As a result they can be found in many places within the Library catalogue, and different access may apply to them.
 For more information, see our call numbers search tip at right.

-Suggested search strategy
+Suggested search strategy |

-Browse our collection with the keyword search sport scrapbook
+Browse our collection with the keyword search sport scrapbook |

-Accessing our scrapbooks
+Accessing our scrapbooks |

-Scrapbooks housed within pictorial or manuscript collections can be requested via an Access to Special Collections Request form and viewed in the Special Collections area of the Mitchell Library Reading Room.
+Scrapbooks housed within pictorial or manuscript collections can be requested via the Ask A Librarian request form and viewed in the Special Collections area of the Mitchell Library Reading Room.
 They are subject to the same conditions of use as other Special Collections material.
-Scrapbooks in print collections can in most cases be requested online through the Library catalogue.
+Scrapbooks in print collections can in most cases be requested online through the Library catalogue. |

 Fulfilling a similar role to scrapbooks is the Library’s newscutting collection, containing 353 boxes of clippings alphabetised by subject matter.
 Press clipping services were used by the Library for many years, and the collection includes a number of sports items.
-Box 293, for example, contains a folder on surfing, with articles dating between 1919 and 1978 from titles as diverse as the London Punch, Manly Daily and Grafton’s Daily Examiner
+Box 293, for example, contains a folder on surfing, with articles dating between 1919 and 1978 from titles as diverse as the London Punch, Manly Daily and Grafton’s Daily Examiner.

 Although advances in digital technology have reduced the need for clipping news articles, this collection features time periods and newspapers not covered by online sources such as Trove or the Library’s eResources.